What Is It?

 Camphor is a white waxy crystalline solid.
 In cosmetics and personal care products, Camphor is used in the formulation of bath products, cleansing products, makeup, nail products, personal cleanliness products, skin care products and shaving cream.
 Camphor can also be added directly to food.

-Camphor imparts an odor to a product and is added to ethyl alcohol (grain alcohol) to make it unsuitable for drinking.
+Camphor imparts an odor to a product and is added to ethyl Alcohols are a large class of important cosmetic ingredients but only ethanol needs to be denatured to prevent it from being redirected from cosmetic applications to alcoholic beverages. (grain alcohol) to make it unsuitable for drinking.
 Camphor may also be used to soften synthetic polymers.
 In OTC drug products intended to be placed on the skin, Camphor, is used to relieve pain.

 Camphor is a naturally occurring compound derived from the wood of the camphor tree, Cinnamomum camphora.
 Camphor can also be produced synthetically.
 Camphor is often used for its scent, and as an ingredient in cooking (especially in India).

 The Food and Drug Administration (FDA) includes Camphor in its list of flavoring agents and related substances that are permitted for direct addition to food.
 Camphor is also approved for use as an active ingredient in Over-The-Counter (OTC) external analgesics, topical antitussive drug products and in anorectal products at concentrations of 0.1 to 3%.
-The Cosmetic Ingredient Review (CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+The The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
 This deferral of review is according to the provisions of the CIR Procedures.

 The International Programme on Chemical Safety has developed a monograph on the uses and potential effects of Camphor.
 Fairly large oral doses of Camphor are needed before adverse effects are observed.
 Carcinogenicity tests have been negative and Camphor is not mutagenic in bacteria.